 Marc founded Rolnick Kramer Sadighi LLP with his partners because his view was that a traditional hourly billable model did not properly align value-creating lawyers and their clients.
 By pursuing a model focused on results, rather than on hours, Marc works within a structure where compensation is based solely upon value-creation.
 Accordingly, Marc typically represents investors on a contingent basis, sharing the risk with his clients and matching incentives to results.

 Marc is also involved in various communal and charitable activities.
 Currently, he is a member of the Board of a prominent family philanthropic foundation.
 Marc is also a member of the Board of Governors of Hillel International; a member of the Board of Directors of the Center for Israel Education; and serves as a member of the Board of the Golda Och Academy Foundation (a Solomon Schechter school).
+He is also a Board Member of QualityMetric Incorporated, an independent organization dedicated to measuring health from the patient's perspective, providing patient reported outcome (PRO) products, scientific consulting and translation services.
+QualityMetric works with the world's largest healthcare and life sciences companies to measure and better understand health outcomes.

 Representative Opt-Out Matters